ufechner7/TetheredKiteUAV_Simulink/README.md

-plot_routine_3D.m => for visualization of the simulation results setup.m => is executed before the simulink simulation. initialization of all relevant parameters. polynomial_trajectory.m => calculates a fligh path of 5th order depending on final height and flight duration.
+plot_routine_3D.m => for visualization of the simulation results setup.m => is executed before the simulink simulation. initialization of all relevant parameters. polynomial_trajectory.m => calculates a fligh path of 5th order depending on final height and flight duration. calc4pKiteForces.m => Here the aero forces of the 4p model are calculated plotCLandCDCurves.m = > Here the Cl and the Cd curves are determined based on a cubic spline interpolation.